tetris245/ULTRAbc/README.md

 Changes for future version

+* New option in GUI - Visual to control animation integrated in some items (it can be: No control - Partial control: 2 updates per second - Full control: no animation)
+  - It is based on the similar feature available in ELA mod (https://github.com/Eddiidev/ELA)
 * New command: autoheart (vibe level) (orgasm mode) (lock time) to apply Heart Locks on yourself and configure them
   - Note: This lock requires the Likolisu's AFC mod (see https://github.com/awdrrawd/liko-Plugin-Repository and search for Abundantia Florum ─Chromatica)
 * New command: setdevious (lock time) (anticheat) to set the time and the anticheat for all current Devious locks on yourself.